 - A. Service of any notice or order required under this chapter may be made by first class mail to the address provided on the application form or appeal form, unless the applicant consented to electronic service and submitted a certification of email address form.
-If electronic service is chosen, notice will not be sent by mail. - B. Service is complete upon depositing a notice or written decision in a sealed envelope with the United States Postal Service with postage prepaid or by sending an email to the address provided by an applicant in a properly executed certification of email address form. - C. The notice of denial or revocation of a CBCB shall be sent using a standardized form which provides notice of the appeal rights described in this chapter and basic instructions on how to file a timely appeal.
+If electronic service is chosen, notice will not be sent by mail. - B. Service is complete upon depositing a notice or written decision in a sealed envelope with the United States properly executed certification of email address form. - C. The notice of denial or revocation of a CBCB shall be sent using a standardized form which provides notice of the appeal rights described in this chapter and basic instructions on how to file a timely appeal.